exakat/exakat/docs/Rules.rst

    ?>

+Adding zero is also reported when the zero is a defined constants.

-If it is used to type cast a value to integer, then casting (integer) is clearer.
+If it is used to type cast a value to integer, then casting with ``(int)`` is clearer.

 Suggestions
 ^^^^^^^^^^^

-* Remove the + 0
+* Remove the +/- 0, may be the whole assignation
 * Use an explicit type casting operator (int)

 +-------------+-----------------------------------------------------------------------------------------------+